-There are several problems that can result in a mini-split chemical smell.
-To ensure your technician quickly finds the source, it’s best to be as specific as you can.
+There are several problems that can produce a mini-split chemical smell.
+To ensure your technician quickly pinpoints the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical malfunction and may be accompanied by chemical residue on the damaged components.
+This could be an electrical malfunction and is often accompanied by chemical residue on the affected components.

-You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
-Bishop Heating & Air Conditioning staff will do their best to complete repairs soon.
+You’ll want to address this quickly, as damage to these components may prevent the mini-split from working entirely.
+Bishop Heating & Air Conditioning staff will do their best to finish repairs soon.

-When your mini-split starts to smell, contact the HVAC pros at Bishop Heating & Air Conditioning.
+When your mini-split starts to smell, call the HVAC pros at Bishop Heating & Air Conditioning.
 Many of these odors are best resolved with professional cleaning.
 And if something has broken, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.
+You can trust us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.